This article is part of The Ascender, the Highrise platform for articles and resources.

 According to Daniel Goleman, emotional intelligence in leadership has some key pillars.
 They include:

 Self-management or self-regulation is the ability to control and manage your own emotions.
-Leaders must stay calm, control their emotions, and maintain a positive outlook no matter the circumstances.
+Leaders must stay calm, control their emotions, and maintain a positive outlook no matter the circumstance.

-This virtue is crucial in managing stressful situations, as leaders must be calm and control their emotions when responding to adversities or navigating difficult conversations.
+This virtue is crucial in managing stressful situations, as leaders must be calm and control their emotions when responding to adversities.

 Social awareness means your ability to empathize with others' emotions.
 You need to recognize and understand your employee's feelings to have good communication skills.